 Plus, I don't know, it just tastes like it is doing good things for you.
 And that has got to count for something!

-How to Make Homemade Rye Bread
+How to make Rye Bread

-Incidentally, if you are wondering what else to use caraway seeds for so they aren't just sitting in your cupboard for making loaves of rye bread, try this sauerkraut and sausages with apples that is one of our family's favorite dinners during cold weather months.
+Incidentally, if you are wondering what else to use caraway seeds for so they aren't just sitting in your cupboard for making loaves of rye bread, try this rotkohl recipe or sauerkraut and sausages with apples that is one of our family's favorite dinners during cold weather months.

 You could bake this homemade rye bread in a bread pan for a higher "sandwich" looking bread, of just place it on a baking sheet on a piece of parchment paper for a more rustic, artisan looking loaf like you see in these pictures.

 Then slice and enjoy!
 Do you like to make bread at home?
 Let me know what kind in the comments below!

-- 1/2 cup warm water (110-115 degrees F)
+- ½ cup warm water (about 110-115°F)

-- 1 tablespoon honey
+- 1 Tablespoon honey

-- 1 1/2 tablespoons active dry yeast
+- 1 ½ Tablespoons active dry yeast

 - 1 cup whole milk, room temperature

-- 2 teaspoons salt
+- 2 teaspoons table salt

-- 2 tablespoons oil
+- 2 Tablespoons vegetable oil

-- 2 1/2-3 cups bread flour
+- 1 to 1 ½ cups bread flour

-- 1 1/2 cups dark rye flour
+- 1 ½ cups dark rye flour

-- 2 tablespoons whole caraway seeds
+- 2 Tablespoons whole caraway seeds

-In the bowl of an electric stand mixer fitted with a hook attachment, combine the warm water and honey, then sprinkle the yeast on top of the water and let it proof for 5 minutes.
+- In the bowl of an electric stand mixer fitted with a hook attachment, combine the warm water and honey, then sprinkle the yeast on top of the water and let it proof for 5 minutes.

 - Increase the speed to medium-high and knead for 8-10 minutes until the dough is smooth and no longer sticking to the sides of the bowl.

-Place the dough in a large, lightly oiled bowl and cover with a towel.
-Let the dough rise in a warm place until doubled in size, about 1 1/2 hours.
+- Place the dough in a large, lightly oiled bowl and cover with a towel.
+Let the dough rise in a warm place until doubled in size, about 1 ½ hours.

-When the dough has risen, punch it down and transfer to a clean work surface.
+- When the dough has risen, punch it down and transfer to a clean work surface.
 Let it rest for 5 minutes, then shape it into a loaf and transfer to a baking sheet lined with parchment paper.
 Cover with a towel and let rise for another hour until doubled in size again.

 - When the dough is close to being doubled in size, preheat the oven to 425 degrees F. Slash the dough with a sharp knife to create gashes on top.
 Open the oven and throw a few ice cubes on the bottom when you place the bread in to bake.
 This will create steam that will make for a great crust to the bread.
 Bake for 30 minutes until crusty and golden brown.

-Rye flour has a lower gluten content than regular flour, so it will typically take a little longer to rise than other loaves.
+- Rye flour has a lower gluten content than regular flour, so it will typically take a little longer to rise than other loaves.